Vamana: Brihadaranyaka Upanishad

-According to this Sruti scripture, the concept of the 'three words' does not just refer to physical reality (i.e. ground, atmosphere, and sky).
+According to this Sruti scripture, the concept of the 'three worlds' does not just refer to physical reality (i.e. ground, atmosphere, and sky).
 It also has other - more mystical - meanings, including Speech, Mind, and Vital Force.
 As such, the legend of Vamana striding over the three worlds in two or three steps also may have more mystical meanings, and those provided by the Brihadaranyaka Upanishad seem to be consistent with established Vedic concepts such as Pancha Bhoota (the Hindu classical elements).
 For example, it is stated by the above-quoted Upanishad that the first step on the earth also represents the organ of speech ('vac' or 'vak').
 According to other authoritative - including Sruti sources - the first step, ground, and speech are all represented by Agni (God of Fire; fire-altars are key components of sacrifices):